 3. Your new spatialite layer should appear in the layer list window on the left side.
 If you don’t have this window dock opened, go to the “View” -> “Panels” and select “Layers”.
 I am assuming, that you have it opened as a default.

-If everything is alright, click on this layer, making it active, and toggle the editor mode as per in the image below (Pic.
+If everything is alright, click on this layer, make it active, and toggle the editor mode as per in the image below (Pic.
 5).

 When you have toggled the “Editing mode” successfully, you can see the pencil icon overlapped with your layer signature.
 It means, that our layer is currently active for editing.
 Our next step is to switch on the “Add line feature” option, as we want to progress our layer.
 It will be needed throughout our entire work.